wtsi-hgi/softpack-docs/docs/overview/architecture.md

 respectively.

 1. Error conditions are excluded from the diagrams for brevity.
-The diagrams do not mean that every service will always return `ststus = OK`.
+The diagrams do not mean that every service will always return `status = OK`.
 Some operations will undoubtedly return errors but when a service encounters an error, it will propagate the error upwards in the stack and notify the caller or log the event if necessary.